-The Western Athabasca Projects (the "Projects"), located in the western Athabasca Basin, which include the Kianna, Anne, Colette and 58B deposits located at the Shea Creek Project, are eight joint ventures with the Company holding an approximate 49.1% interest and AREVA Resources Canada Inc. ("AREVA") holding an approximate 50.9% interest as at June 30, 2014 and December 31, 2013.
+The Western Athabasca Projects (the "Projects"), located in the western Athabasca Basin, which include the Kianna, Anne, Colette and 58B deposits located at the Shea Creek Project, are nine joint ventures with the Company holding an approximate 49.1% interest and AREVA Resources Canada Inc. ("AREVA") holding an approximate 50.9% interest as at September 30, 2014 and December 31, 2013.
 The Company is in the process of preparing joint-venture agreements with AREVA.
-As at June 30, 2014, total exploration and evaluation assets to date for Western Athabasca include evaluation expenditures of \$7,370,026 (December 31, 2013 - \$7,370,026).
+As at September 30, 2014, total exploration and evaluation assets to date for Western Athabasca include evaluation expenditures of \$7,370,026 (December 31, 2013 - \$7,370,026).

-The Kianna, Anne, Colette and 58B deposits are subject to a royalty of US\$0.212 per pound of $U_3O_8$ sold to a maximum royalty of US\$10,000,000.
+The Kianna, Anne and Colette deposits are subject to a royalty of US\$0.212 per pound of U_3O_8 sold to a maximum royalty of US\$10,000,000.

-As at June 30, 2014, \$58,418 of the \$982,000 (UEX's share of the \$2.0 million 2014 Western Athabasca exploration budget) remains as a funding commitment for the Company, with this amount to be expended as the program is completed in 2014.
+As at September 30, 2014, \$1,018 of the \$982,000 (UEX's share of the \$2.0 million 2014 Western Athabasca exploration budget) remains as a funding commitment for the Company.

 On April 10, 2013 an agreement was signed with AREVA which grants UEX the option to increase its ownership interest in the Western Athabasca Projects, which includes the Shea Creek Project, by 0.9% to a maximum interest of 49.9% by spending \$18.0 million on exploration over the six-year period ending December 31, 2018.
 UEX is under no obligation to propose a budget in any year of the agreement.
 The ownership interest for the Projects shall be increased at the end of the year by the proportional amount of the additional exploration expenditures incurred in the year which are in addition to the budget amounts proposed by AREVA.
 UEX may propose an additional exploration budget of up to \$4.0 million in any single year without the prior approval of AREVA, who remains the project operator.
-UEX has not yet determined whether a supplemental exploration program will be proposed in 2014.
+UEX has not proposed a supplemental exploration program for 2014 to date.